recursion/hotkeyCommander/README.md

     1. git clone ........
   - run `npm run build` or `webpack` from the repo to build
 2. Create your list of custom hotkey definitions. *see below for details*
-3. Include hotkeyCommander in your project somewhere....
+3. Include hotkeyCommander in your project somewhere.... (as a script in a html document, or as a node module)
 3. Invoke hotkeyCommander with a few arguments:
   1. Your hotkey definitions object
   2. the HTML Elements to:
     - render configuration on
     - consume user key events from
+    - (these elements could all simply be the window object)
   3. Display toggle boolean value
     - whether or not to display an on/off switch for hotkeys.
     - if you want the on / off toggle switch to display, you will need to pass a true value here
     - assumed to be false if no value is passed in.
     - hotkeyCommander will start in the off state if displayToggle is on, otherwise it starts in the on state.
+4. HotkeyCommander returns you a promise:
-4. Create event handlers on the emitter that hotkeyCommander hands you back in its resolved promise.
+    - Create event handlers on the emitter that hotkeyCommander hands you back in its resolved promise.

 #### Load as a script from html or as a node module.
 >